Judith Guichon: Ranching career

-Lieutenant Governor
+Lieutenant governor

 Guichon was appointed lieutenant governor by Governor General of Canada David Johnston, on the advice of Prime Minister of Canada Stephen Harper on October 1, 2012, to succeed Steven Point.
 Guichon was sworn in on November 2, 2012, at the British Columbia Parliament Buildings.

-Guichon played a central role in the aftermath of the 2017 provincial election, which resulted in neither the incumbent Liberals or opposition New Democrats winning a majority.
+Guichon played a central role in the aftermath of the 2017 provincial election, which resulted in neither the incumbent Liberals nor opposition New Democrats winning a majority.
 The balance of power rested with the Greens, who held three seats.
 Three weeks after the election, the Greens agreed to support an NDP minority government, which theoretically allowed NDP leader John Horgan to form government by one seat.
 However, incumbent premier Christy Clark refused to stand down until she got a chance to show that she had support on the floor of the legislature.
 Horgan introduced a no-confidence motion as an amendment to the Speech from the Throne, which passed on June 29, bringing Clark's government down.
 Clark advised Guichon to call new elections.
 She contended that the NDP would not be able to provide stable government due to the need to place one of its members in the Speaker's chair, resulting in a large number of 43–43 votes that would require the Speaker to use his casting vote.
 However, Guichon did not agree and refused to dissolve the legislature.
 Clark then resigned as premier, and Guichon invited Horgan to form a government, which was duly sworn in on July 18.